Finance graduate schemes 2025

 What finance graduate schemes are available?

-Most finance graduate schemes last between one and three years, with these programmes typically defined by their area of specialism.
-The structure is determined by the needs of the company and how graduate trainees fit into this.
+Most finance graduate schemes last between one and three years.
+These programmes are typically defined by their area of specialism.
+The structure is determined by the company's needs and how graduate trainees fit into this.

-For instance, you could be working in a dedicated finance team within a particular industry or get to spend time in various departments within a bank or financial institution.
+For instance, you could work in a dedicated finance team within a particular industry or spend time in various departments within a bank or financial institution.

 The most common streams include:

-• Banking - depending on the nature of the services provided, you could specialise in an area of banking, with investment banking, wealth management and global markets the most popular.
+- Banking - depending on the nature of the services provided, you could specialise in an area of banking, with commercial banking, investment banking, wealth management and global markets the most popular.

-• Finance - as well as more general business finance, you could be focusing on banking technologies such as data science or analytics.
+- Finance - as well as more general business finance, you could focus on banking technologies such as data science or analytics.

-Research your options to find out what would be expected of you if you applied for a particular graduate scheme, noting its entry requirements, how and when to apply, and your career prospects.
+Research your options to determine what would be expected of you if you applied for a particular graduate scheme, noting its entry requirements, how and when to apply, and your career prospects.

 Discover how graduate schemes usually work.